 - 1 cup chopped cilantro

-- Blend all ingredients in a blender until smooth.
+- Blend all ingredients (except chives and bacon) in a blender until smooth.

 - Keep chilled until ready to serve.

 - Serving Size: 1/5 of recipe